 Sıcak Helva: Baked Helva

-This dessert is to die for!
+From the 7 delicious Turkish desserts you should try, this one if my favorite.
+This dessert is absolutely to die for!
 It’s nothing more than halva mixed with cream and ingredients such as lemon juice, fruit, chocolate, chopped nuts and even cognac, baked for a few minutes in the oven.
 In Turkey this dessert is traditionally eaten after a fish meal in a restaurant as it removes fish aftertaste completely.

 Aşure – Noah’s Pudding

 This dessert is also called Noah’s pudding and is served traditionally in the first month of the Islamic calendar, when it is believed the ark landed.
 Legends say that Noah made this pudding from the last remaning ingredients they had avaialble.
 It contains wheat, rice, beans, chick peas, sugar, dried fruits and nuts, though the exact fruits and nuts used can vary.

 Güllaç (from the words ‘güllü’ and ‘aş’, meaning “dish with roses”) is a very delicate dessert that dates back to the early Ottoman Empire.
 The dessert can be consumed any time of the year, but it’s traditionally a Ramadan dessert as it is light and easy to prepare with only few ingredients.
 This delicious dessert is one of my favorites and is made with layers of paper-thin cornstarch leaves soaked in milk and flavored with rose water.
 Usually it contains walnuts or almonds between the layers and is decorated with fresh pomegranate seeds and crushed pistachios.